Vadym Kolesnik: 2025–2026 season: Milano Cortina Olympics, World bronze, Four Continents gold, two Grand Prix medals and U.S. national silver medal

 Zingas/Kolesnik opened their season by winning silver at the 2025 CS Kinoshita Group Cup.
 They subsequently went on to compete on the 2025–26 Grand Prix circuit, winning their first Grand Prix medal, a silver, at the 2025 Cup of China.
 Both ice dancers were happy to have broken the 80-point mark in the Rhythm Dance.
 Speaking on the result following the event, Kolesnik shared, "I feel like I won the Olympics right now, but I'm just second at a Grand Prix.
 But that's how I feel.
 I feel so much happiness and joy inside of me right now.
 I can't even describe it with words.
 I'm just so happy that we went out there with all this pressure that we never had before."

+The following month Zingas/Kolesnik won the bronze at 2025 Finlandia Trophy, qualifying for the 2025–26 Grand Prix Final.
+"I’m in shock!
+I think we’re still shaking a little," said Zingas after the free dance.
+"Just because before the skate, I wanted it so badly.
+I wasn’t thinking too much about the Final until we got here, and everybody started asking us questions about it and stuff.
+And I love Japan; I so much wanted to go to Japan."